microsoft/fluentui/packages/react-portal/Spec.md

 ## Accessibility

 This component is considered a utility to render an out of order DOM element.
-The component will support DOM attribute spreading and `as` composition, therefore any Aria requirements should be handled by the consumer using this component.
+The component will support DOM attribute spreading and `as` composition, therefore any ARIA requirements should be handled by the consumer using this component.